-- OS/VS Data Management Services Guide, explains the standard procedures for I/O processing under the operating system. - OS/VS DOS/VS VM/370 Assembler Language, contains the information necessary to code programs in the assembler language. - OS/VS Data Management Macro Instructions, describes the system macro instructions that can be used in programs coded in the assembler language. - OS/VS1 System Data Areas, contains format and field descriptions of the system control blocks referred to in this chapter.
+- OS/VS Data Management Services Guide, GC26-3783, explains the standard procedures for I/O processing under the operating system. - OS/VS and DOS/VS Assembler Language, GC33-4010, contains the information necessary to code programs in the assembler language. - OS/VS Data Management Macro Instructions, GC26-3793, describes the system macro instructions that can be used in programs coded in the assembler language. - OS/VS1 System Data Areas, SY28-0605, contains format and field descriptions, for OS/VS1, of the system control blocks referred to in this chapter. - OS/VS2 System Data Areas, SY28-0606, contains format and field descriptions, for OS/VS2, of the system control blocks referred to in this chapter.